-Trained as a medical illustrator, Toronto artist Shelley Chen combines her love of both art and science to create uniquely styled imagery for a whole range of applications including magazines, games, academic publications, blogs, patient information and more.
-From highly accurate clinical material to narrative-led comics and on to greetings cards, Shelley’s versatility, talent and experience will give any project the creative lift it needs.
+Trained as a medical illustrator, Toronto artist Shelley Chen combines her love of both art and science to create uniquely styled imagery for a range of applications including patient education materials, academic publications, magazines, games, blogs, and more.
+From highly accurate clinical materials to narrative-led comics, Shelley’s versatility, talent and experience will give any project the creative lift it needs.

-When creating an illustration, she focuses on finding the most effective and compelling style to communicate the subject.
-Often, she works completely digitally, sketching and finishing her images in Photoshop and Illustrator.
+When creating an illustration, she focuses on finding the most effective and compelling way to communicate the key messaging.
+She works almost entirely digitally, sketching and finishing her pieces in Photoshop and Illustrator.

 Shelley is a flexible illustrator able to work in a variety of styles depending on the brief.
-She uses a clean and clear graphic style in her educational pieces to maximize clarity but when it comes to editorial pieces or advertising she may switch to a more dramatic style for impact and to hold the viewer’s attention.
+She often uses a clean and clear graphic style for her educational pieces to facilitate understanding but may switch to a more dramatic style in editorials pieces for more visual impact.